 From the moment his tall, red-and-white-striped hat appears around the door, Sally and her brother know that The Cat in the Hat is the funniest, most mischievous cat that they have ever met.
 With the trickiest of tricks and the craziest of ideas, he is certainly loads of fun.
 He turns a rainy afternoon into an amazing adventure… but what will their mother find when she gets home…?
 This show will run approximately 45 mins.
 Adult and youth cast.
 Perfect for grades K- 4th.
 Tickets are $5 each.

 Rumpelstiltskin and the Game of the Name, The Musical

 May 9th at 9:30am and 12:30pm

 Based on the classic fairy tale by the Brothers Grimm, Rumpelstiltskin and the Game of the Name is a children’s musical making its debut at the Woodland Opera House.
 The poor Miller’s tall tales get him into hot water, as he brags about his shy, unassuming daughter, Jane’s, ability to spin straw into gold.
-Music is composed by Vatrena King, and book and lyrics written by Catherine Hurd, the team behind the award-winning musical, Zuccotti Park.
+Music is composed by Vatrena King, and its book and lyrics are written by Catherine Hurd, the team behind the award-winning musical Zuccotti Park.
 This show will run approximately 70 mins.
 Adult and youth cast.
 Perfect for grades 2nd-6th.
 Tickets are $5 each.